Car insurance covers you financially whether you need repairs or your vehicle is totaled. The first few weeks following an accident can be stressful.

 It is based on mileage, age, upkeep, damage, and how well its interior and exterior were kept.

 Often the car insurance company will only use the blue book value of the vehicle because they don’t know other details about your vehicle.

 The best thing you can do to be prepared is to keep records of any repair or work you have had done to your vehicle.

-This includes simple things like oil changes and bigger things like a replaced transmission.
-This will help you prove what your car is actually worth.
-Without proof the actual cash value may be wrong but that is the amount your insurance company will go with.
+This includes regular maintenance such as oil changes and extensive repairs such as replacing the transmission.
+This will help you prove what your car is worth.
+Without proof, the actual cash value may be wrong.
 It is left up to you to prove otherwise.

-The most important aspect of making sure your totaled vehicle is paid for is going with a car insurance company that you can trust.
-To compare companies, rates, and quotes, you can use an online comparison tool.
-An online comparison tool is a fast, easy way to weigh your car insurance company options and to find a company that works for you.
+The most important aspect of making sure your totaled vehicle is paid for is having a car insurance company that you can trust.
+An online comparison tool is a fast, easy way to weigh your car insurance company options.

-Enter your ZIP code into the tool at the bottom of this page to start comparing FREE quotes online now!
+Enter your zip code at the bottom of this page to start comparing FREE quotes online now!